 Foreign travel advice

-Norway has reintroduced border controls at ferry crossings from Sweden, Denmark and Germany, and there may be additional border controls on the Sweden/Norway land border; make sure you carry a valid passport on all these routes.
+Norway has extended the temporary border controls on its internal Schengen border until 11 November 2017.
+These border controls take place at ports with ferry traffic from Sweden, Denmark and Germany.
+Make sure you carry a valid passport on all these routes.

 Around 581,000 British nationals visit Norway every year.
 Most visits are trouble-free.

 Terrorists are likely to try to carry out attacks in Norway.
 See Terrorism

 Petty crime does occur but at a low level compared to other European countries.
 See Crime

 There has been an increase in avalanche activity.
 Follow local advice, stay on piste and only ski in recommended areas.

 To contact the Norwegian emergency services, call 110 (fire), 112 (police) or 113 (ambulance).